stould/unitau-tg-codes/README.md

 - Segment Tree with Lazy Propagation
 - Persistent Segment Tree implemented with a struct Node

+## Other DS and Algorithms:
+- Linked List
+- Binary Tree
+- Binary Search

 ## Problems Solved:
 - K-th value non zero from left to right
 - Interval Sum and Interval Update